vaadin-osgi/vaadin-addons/com.vaadin.osgi/readme-servlet.md

 3. Use the API of the ConfigAdmin

 #### Apache Felix web console
 This is a pretty simple way to configure a Vaadin application.
-See <http://felix.apache.org/documentation/subprojects/apache-felix-web-console.html> for details on how to install the web console.
+See <http://felix.apache.org/documentation/subprojects/apache-felix-web-console.html> for details about the web console.
+(The web console is automatically installed! see *.bndrun files)

-When the Apache Felix web console is installed and you have implemented the UI class, then remember the value of the property `Constants.PROP__VAADIN_CONFIG` .
+As mentioned above, you have implemented the UI class, then remember the value of the property `Constants.PROP__VAADIN_CONFIG` .
 Start your OSGi application and point a browser to <http://localhost:8080/system/console/configMgr>.
 Use "admin" and "admin" for the credentials.

 You find a row called "Vaadin Server Config".
 Press the "add" button.
 Then following form is shown.